trusona/trusona-server-sdk-js/README.md

 ### Handling errors

 Failed requests get thrown as a `TrusonaError`, which TrusonaError a message about what went wrong and what you should do to fix the problem.
 Some calls may also throw subclasses of `TrusonaError` for scenarios where it might be possible to correct the issue programmatically.
 It's up to you if you want to handle those specific scenarios or just catch all `TrusonaError`s.
-If a request fails validation and has error messages for specific fields, a `ValidationError` will get thrown and you can call `getFieldErrors` to inspect the error messages associated with each field that failed.
+If a request fails validation and has error messages for specific fields, a `ValidationError` will get thrown and you can call `fieldErrors` to inspect the error messages associated with each field that failed.

 ### Need additional help?